 Institute of Economics, Academia Sinica, and Graduate Institute of Building and Planning, National Taiwan University

 Abstract: Most theoretical work on the behavior of spatial monopoly focuses on the single-product case, while, in reality, a firm usually produces (or sells) many differentiated products.
-In this paper, I introduce a new model of spatial monopoly with a multiple-product firm where the firm chooses both the measure of product varieties and the price of each variety to maximize its profit.
+I introduce a new model of spatial monopoly with a multiple-product firm where the firm chooses both the measure of product varieties and the price of each variety to maximize its profit.
 I also examine the monopolists optimal decision and its economic effects on the spatial economy with a fixed and variable market fringe, respectively.
-For a class of preferences to product differentiation, I find that both the quantities produced and the consumer surpluses vary across three different spatial pricing policies.
 This finding is in contrast to the literature on a single-product spatial monopoly where those results are invariant across different pricing policies.

 On the Existence of Spatial Monopolies Under Free Entry - Sebastien Steinmetz